-This is the kind of stuff that captures a kid's imagination.
+...this is the kind of built environment that captures a kid's imagination (as it did mine).

-I’ve been to many Redwings games, and almost always enter the arena through what is now called the Gordie Howe Entrance.
-To do so you must go through these futuristic people-tubes:
+I’ve been to many Redwings games or other events at the Joe, and almost always entered the arena through what is now called the Gordie Howe Entrance.
+To do so you must go through these futuristic "people-tubes," and to get up in the tubes, you have to go into the silos, or "nodes" that contain the spiral ramps leading up:

 While I can't find much specific info about the pedestrian "tubes and silos" themselves, there is further reading on the Joe and its infrastructure HERE.
 He notes that all these tubes and things are mostly extraneous infrastructure, essentially a band-aid to try and give pedestrian access to a windowless compound landlocked in a sea of bald concrete that discourages interaction with the surrounding neighborhoods.
 Though I have to wonder if it is just mostly another sign of lazy-American syndrome that it has been branded as such.

-But enough of my pontifications.
-The insides of the silos look like this, if you look up:
+But enough of my silly pontifications.
+The insides of the silos look like this, if you look up...

-As far as I know the towers are only open during events, such as hockey games.
+As far as I know these towers are only open during events, such as hockey games.

-Well one night I had Sloop in tow, and noticed that the crowd was kinda sparse, since we were a bit early.
-On top of that, the friggin hatch was wide open:
+Well one night I had my buddy Sloop in tow, and noticed that the crowd was kinda sparse, since we were a bit early.
+On top of that, the friggin' hatch was obviously wide open:

 As per usual, the tubes were packed with people trudging back to their cars after the game.
 We got to the top of the ramp in the tower again and stopped, Sloop asking whether I was gonna try it.
 We both started making excuses and balking at the notion.

 One of the ubiquitous wheelchair panhandlers was camped out on the top of the ramp as well, hustling change from the fleeing spectators.
-We sat there, working up our courage.
+We sat there working up our courage, but the $8 beers sloshing around in my stomach were weighing me down.
 I stood on the railing, just to see how far up the pole I could reach.
 Pfft!
 Not even halfway, and my huge work boots were hardly suited to the task of pole-shimmying.
 Quickly, the crowd began to thin.

-We were sitting there all alone now, looking over the situation and just milling about casually BS'ing with the wheelchair dude.
-He knew what we were thinking about, and said he’d never known anyone who had ever got up there.
+We were sitting there all alone now, looking over the situation and just milling about, casually BS'ing with the wheelchair dude.
+He knew what we were up to, and said he’d never known anyone who had ever got up there.
 He proffered that it might be easier to climb up the rounded mouth of the tube, and then stretch yourself over to the bottom of the spiral steps.
-Instantly I began putting my gloves back on and grabbing on to the side of the tube to climb my out of shape ass up there.
+I began putting my gloves back on and grabbing on to the side of the tube to climb my out of shape ass up there.
 It’d been a long time since I’d been able to do some real climbing.
-It took a bit of fumbling around up there and some coaching from Sloop and the other guy down on the ground, but I soon was in business.
+It took a bit of fumbling around up there and some coaching from Sloop and the other guy down on the ground, but soon I was in business.

-My "ground crew" coached me as I went up…the guy in the wheelchair announced he used to be a "B & E artist," so this kind of shit was "his specialty."
+My "ground crew" coached me as I went up…the guy in the wheelchair announced he used to be a "B & E artist," and that this kind of thing was "his specialty."
+Do tell!

 Finally I dragged myself up onto the bottom step of the stairs and began greedily ascending.
-The futuristic tower reminded me of Cloud City from Star Wars, or the Titan II missile base I explored in Deer Park, Colorado with Drew’s crew.
-Looking up, it reminded me of the part in Charlie and the Chocolate Factory when they drink the forbidden pop and start levitating toward that huge fan:
+The futuristic tower reminded me of Cloud City from Star Wars, or the Titan II missile base I explored in Colorado with Drew and Cavemonkey.
+Looking up, it reminded me of the part in Charlie and the Chocolate Factory when they drink the forbidden pop and start levitating toward that huge fan...

-I stopped at the catwalk midway up to shoot some pics:
+I stopped at the catwalk midway up to drunkenly try and shoot some long-exposure photos without a tripod:

 My ground crew looked on with grins of approval: